| Uniting for LifeWinter, 1996ArticlesLet's Tear Down the Wall Brick

 However, the term "reproductive rights" in UN documents must

+now always be understood to imply abortion.
 In the meantime, ECWS members shared their message of life

 and love in many ways as they attended the workshops and dialogued